pranjalisr/PranjaliPortfolio/README.md

 # Portfolio Website

 ## Overview
 Welcome to the code repository for my personal portfolio website!
-This website showcases my skills, projects, and expertise in **Full Stack Development** and **DevOps**.
+This website showcases my skills, projects, and expertise in **Full Stack Development**.
 It’s designed to reflect my passion for crafting seamless digital experiences and automating workflows for efficient solutions.

 ---